An Inconvenient Truth, the film by Al Gore about the irreversible global effects of climate change, is turning 15 this year.

 The reality of the climate emergency hit the normally sunny state of Texas in the US at the beginning of 2021, with widespread blackouts occurring due to the energy grid being overwhelmed due to an unusually bitter winter.
 The huge disruption and the sad news of lives lost due to the wintery conditions was a shockingly visual reminder we all have a part to play when it comes to tackling the climate challenge.

 Businesses are in a difficult situation; they need to recalibrate behaviour to contend with tighter budgets due to the coronavirus pandemic.
 The question many business leaders now have is: without a dedicated sustainability team, how will it be possible to survive (and thrive) economically at the same time as addressing the environment?
-Without being able to see improvements in the bottom line, many may turn a blind eye to reducing carbon emissions.
+Without being able to see improvements in the bottom line, many may turn a blind eye to having proper carbon accounting software in place and reducing carbon emissions.
 Net-zero may just become a luxury and that is something we cannot afford as a planet.

 Pulling in the same direction